rvhonorato/job-orchestrator/README.md

 are still expected to come from trusted or semi-trusted sources.
 True isolation must be enforced at the deployment level.

-**Important**: The script validator is a sanity check, not a sandbox.
-It can be bypassed by determined actors.
-Input scripts are still expected to come from trusted or semi-trusted sources.
-True isolation must be enforced at the deployment level.

 ## Path Traversal Protection

 All zip file operations include path traversal protection to prevent